President & CEO; Director

 Board of Directors

-Mr. Puddister is the Co-Chairman of Pennecon Limited, a leading Canadian heavy civil construction, energy, and real estate business.
+Mr. Puddister is the Executive Chairman of Pennecon Limited, a leading Canadian heavy civil construction, energy, and real estate business.
 Mr. Puddister’s 20 years of experience covers the full gamut of heavy civil expertise, from hydro-electric and wind energy developments to oil and gas, transportation, mining, infrastructure and marine construction.
 He is also a majority shareholder and the Chief Executive Officer of Newcrete (a group of concrete companies), a professional engineer and graduate of Memorial University of Newfoundland’s Bachelor of Engineering (Hons) program, and Atlantic Business Magazine’s CEO of the Year for 2016.

-Mr. McEwan is the Interim CEO for Quarterhill Inc. (TSX: QTRH), a growth-oriented, diversified holding company focused on the Industrial Internet of Things.
+Mr. McEwan is the CFO for Quarterhill Inc. (TSX: QTRH), a growth-oriented, diversified holding company focused on the Industrial Internet of Things.
 For the previous 8 years, Mr. McEwan was the Chief Financial Officer of WiLAN (TSX:WIN), an industry leading intellectual property (IP) licensing company.
 Mr. McEwan has more than 20 years of experience in finance and executive leadership in public and private high tech companies.
 He was the CFO of Breconridge Manufacturing Solutions, and the CFO of Calian Technologies Ltd. before being promoted to President and CEO.
 He led the IPO of Microstar Software on the TSX in 1993 and has extensive experience with corporate financings and M&A transactions.

 Vice Admiral Michael J. Connor